 Click Previous Record to go back to the previous building or structure.
 This action will take you away from the current page after all mandatory fields are entered.
 You will not be able to view the previous subject item if you are currently viewing the first item.

-Required fields for Buildings and Structures page:
+Required fields for Buildings and Structures page if there are buildings at the facility+:

 Click Continue to access the Emission Units page.